brainboxdotcc/DPP/docpages/INDEX.md

 * Efficient caching system for guilds, channels, guild members, roles, users
 * Sharding (Many shards, one process: specify the number of shards, or let the library decide)
 * Voice support
+* Slash command/interaction support
-* Pretty much the entire API is supported except for slash commands
+* Pretty much the entire API is supported
 * Windows support

 Want to help?
 Drop me a line or send me a PR.
 I'll be choosy about what PRs i accept whilst the library is in such a heavy state of development.